 06 of 08

 Although they're actually an American creation, fortune cookies are a fun way to end a festive meal.
-Homemade fortune cookies taste so much better than store-bought, and you can make up the fortunes to put in the cookies.
+Homemade fortune cookies taste so much better than store-bought, and you can write your own fortunes to put inside the cookies.

 07 of 08